 - To actively participate in multi-agency partnership working with other interested parties i.e. Local Authorities, Police, London Fire Brigade, London Ambulance Service, Voluntary Sector

 - To share information with those who may be affected by our activities

-A major incident is something which by definition cannot be managed internally by the Trust so partnership working is absolutely vital to ensure that there is a coordinated response to emergency situations so that disruption to patients, service users, staff and other people affected by our activities is kept to a minimum.
+A major incident is something that by definition cannot be managed internally by the Trust, so partnership working is absolutely vital to ensure that there is a coordinated response to emergency situations so that disruption to patients, service users, staff and other people affected by our activities is kept to a minimum.
 The Trust fulfils its obligations in respect of partnership working by:

 - Annually reviewing and revising its Major Incident and Business Continuity Plans in light of changing circumstances.